tjturnage/AFDs/README.md

-Run this AFD script in Google Colab: https://github.com/tjturnage/AFDs/blob/master/AFDs.ipynb

-On that page, click this icon:
+Navigate to this page:
+https://github.com/tjturnage/AFDs/blob/master/AFDs.ipynb

+Click this icon on that page:
 ![svg](https://github.com/tjturnage/AFDs/blob/master/images/colab-icon.svg?raw=true)

-You'll get a warning that it's an external file that you may disregard.
+You may get a warning about opening an external file that you can safely ignore.

-In the notebook, run each "cell" in sequence by clicking each cell's arrow on the left side and waiting for the green checkmark:
+A Google Colab notebook will open.
+In the notebook, run each "cell" in sequence by clicking that cell's arrow on the left side and waiting for the green checkmark to show it ran successfully:
 ![svg](https://github.com/tjturnage/AFDs/blob/master/images/run_complete_crop.png?raw=true)

 Once the full script has completed, you can view the "afd.txt" file that was created by clicking on the folder icon shown at the botom of the image below: